rg-wood/salt-lion/README.md

 You can push any skill roll based on AGILITY twice, not just once like other characters.

+#### Religion

+You gain a bonus equal to the level of this talent for WITS rolls to recall religious lore.

 #### Sleight of Hand

 You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.

+#### Stamina

+You gain a bonus equal to the level of this talent for STRENGTH rolls related to physical endurance or vigour.

 #### Stealthy

 You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.

+#### Streetwise

+You gain a bonus equal to the level of this talent for rolls related to city life and the criminal underworld.

+#### Survival

+You gain a bonus equal to the level of this talent for rolls to related to wilderness survival, wilderness journeys or hunting.

+#### Trade

+You gain a bonus equal to the level of this talent for rolls to related to the buying and selling of goods, such as bartering.

 #### Traveller